 The lack of research and the focus on the need for ‘Evidence-Based’ medicine has hampered progress in the diagnosis and treatment of Lyme Disease and other vector-borne illnesses.
 The increasing recognition of the need for “Patient-Based, Evidence-Informed Medicine” – where guidelines are NOT tramlines, will hopefully lead to a more open-minded approach to patient care.

 The rapidly increasing incidence of vector-borne illness and the severity of the resulting health issues is beyond doubt.
 The rationale behind our events is to provide opportunities for international specialists to meet face to face with clinicians who wish to look beyond the over-simplified mainstream approach to managing vector-borne illnesses.
 Given the right opportunities collaborations can and do flourish.

-Our mission, to date, is to:
+Our mission, to date:

 1. To promote key advancement in areas such as, the understanding of vector ecology, habitats and routes, and ease of the pathogen infection process.

 2. To dispel the myth that vector-borne pathogens and parasites are difficult to catch, easy to cure, and of minimal clinical significance.

 3. To highlight the role of infectious agents in chronic multi-systemic illness in both humans and animals.